 Geology with Concentrations

 Geology (BS) - Environmental Geology 259C: This concentration provides graduates with the ability to apply geological principles to the solution of environmental problems.
 Graduates with this degree track will study modern earth processes and use analytical techniques that are applicable to measuring active systems, and learn the hands-on skill set needed to go straight into the environmental industry upon graduation.
-A summer field course is encouraged, but not required for this track.
+A summer field course is not required for this track.

 Geology (BS) - Paleontology 259D: This program builds off the BS in Geology and targets the dedicated undergraduate interested in pursuing a career in paleontology or the petroleum industry by providing a strong interdisciplinary background rooted in geology and biology, opportunities for student research in paleontology and museum studies, and a program of study designed to facilitate entry to graduate school.